Bronx Divorce Lawyers

 If you and your spouse agree on the division of assets, child support, and custody issues then you can file for an uncontested divorce without the help of an attorney.
 However, once either of you has a dispute with any of the above issues, the divorce is contested.
 You need an attorney behind you that will represent what you want to look for in your divorce outcome.

 Divorces are a painful process but our belief is that an experienced divorce law firm will help you get what you want and minimize the grief.
-A Bronx contested divorce attorney can help you work out the issues that you’re facing so that you can achieve the best possible outcome for you and your family.
+A Bronx contested divorce attorney can help you work out the issues that you’re facing so that you can achieve the possible outcome for you and your family.

 The law is complicated but if you have the right people behind you fighting for you, you can turn a negative into a positive.
-Hiring a caring law firm to handle your contested divorce case is the best possible solution to get what you want from the divorce.
+Hiring a caring law firm to handle your contested divorce case is the possible solution to get what you want from the divorce.
 From the beginning when you hire our firm to represent your interests in a contested divorce, we will work hard to make sure that you and your family is protected.

 What is a Contested Divorce in the Bronx?